indygreg/yubikey-ssh-agent/README.md

    YubiKey.
 4. Results from `libykcs11` are relayed back to `ssh`.

-A common problem is that `libykcs11` will lose contact with the YubiKey.
-What happens in this scenario is `ssh-agent` thinks that no YubiKey keys are available and tells `ssh` there are no keys. `ssh` summarily tries to authenticate without knowledge of the YubiKey keys.
+A common problem is that `libykcs11` will lose contact with the YubiKey or your cached PIN expires due to a timeout.
+What happens in these scenarios is `ssh-agent` thinks that no YubiKey keys are available and tells `ssh` there are no keys. `ssh` summarily tries to authenticate without knowledge of the YubiKey keys.
 And this often fails with a `Permission denied` message because the client didn't actually present any public keys!

-Or a variant of this is that `ssh-agent` advertises the YubiKey-hosted key but when it attempts to sign the signing operation fails because teh YubiKey is locked and this also results in a nebulous `Permission denied`.
+Or a variant of this is that `ssh-agent` advertises the YubiKey-hosted key but when it attempts to use the key it fails because the YubiKey is locked (a PIN is required).
+This also often materializes as a nebulous and hard-to-debug `Permission denied` error.

-This SSH agent has the luxury of being domain specific and can be highly opinionated about its workings.
+**Unlike the default `ssh-agent` + `libykcs11` behavior, this agent won't fail SSH client operations because the YubiKey is locked, the agent lost a connection with the YubiKey, or the agent's cached PIN has expired.
+Instead, this agent recognizes when a key is locked and prompts the user to unlock it, before failing the SSH operation.**

-This SSH agent makes the assumption that the YubiKey is the only thing providing SSH keys.
+This SSH agent makes the assumption that the YubiKey is the provider of SSH keys.
 Therefore, when there is a request for available keys or a signature request, it can be very vocal about raising an error (through its own GUI or OS notifications) when user interaction is needed.
 For example, if SSH wants to perform a cryptographic signature but the YubiKey is locked, this agent will show you a system notification that the YubiKey PIN needs to be entered and the SSH agent will wait for you to unlock the YubiKey before failing the SSH attempt.

 ## State of Project

 This project is still very alpha.
 The graphical UI in particular is very crude and in need of a lot of work.

-Please file issues or pull requests to discuss improvements!
+Please file issues or just contribute pull requests to improve things.

+Only macOS is well tested.
+Windows doesn't currently build due to https://github.com/sekey/ssh-agent.rs not compiling on Windows (this is a very fixable problem).